Latest Arizona Cardinals Super Bowl Odds: May 2026

 Where Can I Bet on the Arizona Cardinals to Win the Super Bowl?

 DraftKings, BetMGM, Caesars Sportsbook, and FanDuel are among the most trusted sportsbooks in the industry.
-Each currently lists odds for the Super Bowl and other futures for the 2025–26 season.
-With Cardinals odds off the board, we will start tracking next season's odds when they become available.
+Each currently lists odds for the Super Bowl and other futures for the 2026–27 season.
+These are early odds and will fluctuate throughout the offseason and into the season.

 In Arizona, sports betting is legal both online and at retail locations.
-Bettors must be at least 21 years old to legally wager on the Cardinals to win the Super Bowl (when odds are available) or on any other sports bet.
+Bettors must be at least 21 years old to legally wager on the Cardinals to win the Super Bowl or on any other sports bet.

 Cardinals Super Bowl History